Nhunsick/project_3/README.md

-# 2018 House of Representative Election Forecasts
+# 2018 House of Representatives Election Forecasts

 # Business Problem
 How well can we predict the outcome of the 2018 House of Representatives election?